AxonIQ/reference-guide/extensions/spring-cloud.md

 # Spring cloud

-Spring Cloud is an alternative approach to distributing command bus (commands), besides Axon Server which is default.
+Spring Cloud is an alternative approach to distributing command bus (commands), besides Axon Server which is the default.

 The Spring Cloud connector setup uses the service registration and discovery mechanism described by [Spring Cloud](https://spring.io/projects/spring-cloud) for distributing the command bus.
 You are thus left free to choose which Spring Cloud implementation to use to distribute your commands.
 An example implementations is the Eureka Discovery/Eureka Server combination.